Search for a topic below, or jump to a section. Click any question to expand the answer.

 • Permanently delete — remove individual items or empty the entire Trash immediately

-To access Trash: Open your Profile (user icon in the menu) and select the Trash tab.
+To access Trash: Click your profile icon in the top-right and choose My Trash Bin.

 What gets saved: